ABlatnik5/Data_Migration_Policies_Western_Balkans_Route_2015_2025/README.md

 </ul>

 <b>- [Country]_Rating:</b> The table within these worksheets (Croatia_Rating, Bosnia_and_Herzegovina_Rating, Serbia_Rating, North_Macedonia_Rating, Montenegro_Rating, Albania_Rating, Kosovo_Rating, Slovenia_Rating and Hungary_Rating) consists of the following elements:

+<h2>ABOUT MIG@B PROJECT</h2>
+You can find more information about the MIG@B Project here: https://dk.um.si/Dokument.php?id=199813&lang=eng

+<h2>ACKNOWLEDGEMENTS</h2>
+The work was supported by the Slovenian Research and Innovation Agency [Research program No. P1-0383, Complex networks and research projects J5-4585: “MIG@B, Modelling of international migrant flows in the Balkans” and J7-3156: “Synergistic Integration of Quantitative Sociology and STEM fields to resolve Critical Social Dilemma: the Cases of Vaccination, Migration, and Corruption”].